fmontesi/website/web/bliki/ChoreographicProgramming.md

 <figcaption>

-In general, a choreography may define the collective behaviour of many processes.
+A choreography might define the collective behaviour of many processes.
 Compilation then returns an executable program for each process.
 </figcaption>
 </figure>